 The bribe.
 I announced that I had signed up for this bikini comp so that everyone in my work out class knew about.
 I needed accountability.
 One of my life lessons is learning to stick with it!
-If I don’t see results quickly, then i assume it doesnt work and im off to the next thing.
-Then I wonder why i never master any one skill.
-When I was younger this was fine but as time passes it starts to show.
+If I don’t see results quickly, then I assume it doesn’t work and I’m off to the next thing.
+Then I wonder why I never master any single skill.
+When I was younger, this was fine but as time passes it starts to become glaringly obvious.

-I did not place or win any money.
+I did not place, or win any money.
 That would have been a nice bonus but I chose to challenge myself with this fitness competition for the discipline and commitment to the process.
 I chose to spend the money and an entire day at a show to find out if this was something that I could accomplish.
-I wanted to be able to say that I can say, “I did it.”
-I cried out of joy when an entire entourage of people show up to watch in support.
-I didn’t expect anyone to show up.
-It was such a nice surprise and a valuable lesson to learn.
-I felt so loved that people took time out of their day to come watch a bunch of people prance around on a stage in bikinis.
-Really it was more than that.
-It’s sacrifice, saying no to a lot of every day life events.
+I wanted to be able to say, “I did it.”

 “Sacrifice: If you want something you’ve never had, you must be willing to do something you’ve never done.”